FreedomIntelligence/Med-MAT/README.md

 }
 ```

-We are from the Chinese University of Hong Kong, Shenzhen (CUHKSZ).
+We are from the Chinese University of Hong Kong, Shenzhen.